Accused of Domestic Violence in Colorado? Here Are the Questions You Need to Ask Yourself

 The triggers of domestic violence are unique to every person.
 If you have been accused of domestic violence, spending a little time on rewind can help you identify patterns.
 One easy way to work on this little exercise is to grab something to write with.

-Give yourself a few examples of fights with your partner and jot everything down as if you were an all-seeing, all-knowing observer.
-The environment, the actions, the feelings, the reactions.
-You may be surprised by what you find, and how often you find the same things happening.
+Give yourself a few examples of fights with your partner and jot everything down as if you were an all-seeing, all-knowing observer: the environment, the actions, the feelings, the reactions.
+You may be surprised by what you find and how often the same things happen.

 Common anger triggers, for instance, include: